Anmol-Ghadia/YetAnotherECommerceSite/README.md

 ## Backend Structure

 1. Initial checks for environment variables are done in `helpers.ts` at top level
-1. All routers are contined in routers where the api is divided in sub parts as specified by sub routers
+1. All routers are contained in routers where the api is divided in sub parts as specified by sub routers
 1. Handlers perform checks on received data before passing it to the database
+1. All authenticated routes are protected by authentication middleware which also appends username to `headers`
 1. All database interactions are contained in `database.ts`

 Routes requiring authentication have to go through auth middleware